soft-matter/trackpy/doc/installation.rst

    python setup.py develop

-We welcome any contribution to the trackpy source code, so feel free to send in Pull Requests on Github!
+We welcome any contribution to the trackpy source code, so feel free to send in your contributions on Github!
 To do so, make an account, fork `trackpy <https://github.com/soft-matter/trackpy>`__ and create a local copy
 using: